-The method presented in this article is a significant modification of the C-H method that yields the most accurate estimates of the target locations in a multidimensional space as well as sampling properties that could not be obtained from the original C-H approach.
-The C-H method could only work for a one- or two-dimensional spatial model.
-The new method also yields more accurate estimates of the mean and variance of the observer locations x_i than the original method.
+The main result in this paper is a significant modification of the C-H method that yields much more robust estimates of the target locations given the parametric model presented next.
+The modification also yields more accurate estimates of the mean and variance of the observer locations $x_i$ than the original method.
 The statistical problem will be presented in terms of squared distances between a set of observers and targets.
 The method can switch between a straight distance model and squared distance model.
-For ease of exposition, consider the squared distance model when the Euclidean space is two-dimensional.
-The method is easily extended to Euclidean spaces whose dimension is larger than two but in applications to determine the nature of political spaces a variety of methods show that the spaces are almost always either one- or two-dimensional.
+For ease of exposition consider the squared distance model when the Euclidean space is two dimensional.
+The method is easily extended to Euclidean spaces whose dimension is larger than two but in applications to determine the nature of political spaces a variety of methods show that the spaces are almost always either one or two dimensional.